Primordial power spectrum from the dressed metric approach in loop cosmologies: Primordial power spectrum in m LQC-I

 As the initial conditions of both background and the perturbations are fixed, we now need to figure out the specific ansatz of $\Omega^2$ in Eq. (\ref{2a9}).
-The first ansatz comes from the classical background Hamiltonian constraint, which gives the same $\Omega^2_+$ by Eq. (\ref{type}) in the expanding phase and $\Omega^2_-$ by Eq. (\ref{type1}) in the contracting phase but with background evolution given by effective dynamics of mLQC-I model.
+The first ansatz comes from the classical background Friedmann constraint, which gives the same $\Omega^2_\pm$ by Eq. (\ref{type}) but with background evolution given by effective dynamics of mLQC-I model.
 As in LQC, $\Omega^2_+$ and $\Omega^2_-$ do not coincide at the bounce which is depicted in the first panel of Fig. \ref{3a}.
 Therefore, an extension $\Omega^2$ is required to connect $\Omega^2_+$ with $\Omega^2_-$ smoothly at the bounce.
 Following our strategy in LQC and using the form of effective Hamiltonian constraint in mLQC-I, we find this extension takes the following form for mLQC-I: \bq \lb{3b3} \Omega^2=a^2 \left( V_{,\phi \phi}+2 \tilde \Theta(b) f V_{,\phi}+f^2 V\right), \eq where $\tilde \Theta(b)=\left(1-2(\gamma^2+1)\sin^2\left(\lambda b\right)\right)$ is a monotonous function of $b$ during the evolution of the background.
 As already discussed in the last subsection, $\sin (\lambda b )\rightarrow\sqrt{1/(1+\gamma^2)}$ when $t\rightarrow -\infty$ and $\sin\left(\lambda b\right)=\sqrt{1/(2+2\gamma^2)}$ right at the bounce.
 Therefore, $\tilde \Theta(b)$ monotonously increases from negative unity to zero in the contracting phase.
 On the other hand, at $t\rightarrow \infty$, $b\rightarrow 0$.
 This indicates $\tilde \Theta(b)$ monotonously increases from zero to positive unity in the expanding phase.
 As $b$ changes abruptly near the bounce and almost acts like a constant in the other regimes, $\tilde \Theta$ behaves like a step function across the bounce as depicted in the first panel of Fig. \ref{3a}.